unoslau/116-traditions-new/README.md

-I'm still styling a lot of it obviously, but there are spaces for the leaderboard, insterstitial, and one box ad.
-Other box ad will be added later once I have more traditions (it will probably go after #40).
+There are spaces for the leaderboard, insterstitial, and two box ads.

-Still need to style for mobile as well to some extent.

-The Share buttons are going in the div with id='status container'
+Data is not quite yet finalized for things like results and the featured text.

+Finishing up styling for mobile/tablet, but desktop styling is mostly done.
+Also still trying to make the Share buttons more sophisticated.